Melanoma tests

 Physical examination

-If you notice any changed or suspicious spots, your doctor will look carefully at your skin.
-The doctor will ask if you or your family have a history of melanoma.
-The doctor will consider the signs known as the ABCD and EFG guidelines and examine the spot more closely with dermoscopy, which involves using a handheld magnifying instrument called a dermatoscope.
+The doctor will consider the signs known as the ABCD and EFG guidelines and examine the spot more closely using a method called dermoscopy – this involves using a handheld magnifying instrument called a dermatoscope.

 Removing the spot (excision biopsy)

 If the doctor suspects that a spot on your skin may be melanoma, the whole spot is removed (excision biopsy).
-While this is the preferred type of biopsy to remove the spot, other types may be used.
+While this is the preferred type of biopsy to remove the spot, other types of biopsy may be used.

 How it happens

-An excision biopsy is generally a simple procedure done in your doctor’s office.
+An excision biopsy is usually a simple procedure done in your doctor’s office.
 Your GP may do this procedure, or you may be referred to a dermatologist or surgeon.
-For the procedure, you will have an injection of local anaesthetic into the area around the spot to numb the area.
-The doctor will use a scalpel to remove the spot and a small amount of healthy tissue (2 mm margin) around it.

-It is recommended that the entire spot is removed rather than a small sample.
-This helps ensure an accurate diagnosis of any melanoma found.
 The wound will usually be closed with stitches and covered with a dressing.
 You’ll be told how to look after the wound and dressing.

 After the biopsy